MODERN WEDDING BOUQUET PRESERVATION

 Your bouquet will be carefully prepped, dried, and cast in resin.
 Keepsakes can be made to give to the bridal party and family who have helped you along this adventure.

-I'm now taking reservations for bridal bouquet floral preservation in the Pittsburgh area for 2021 and 2022.
+I'm now taking reservations for bridal bouquet floral preservation in the Pittsburgh area 2022 and onward.

 Contact me to learn more about the process, investment, and to make a reservation.

 To preserve the delicate elements of your bouquet, I use a fine silica gel powder to begin the drying process.
-The silica will aid the flowers to retain most of their original color and shape through the drying process.
+The silica helps the flowers retain most of their original color and shape through the drying process.
 Some color changes may occur depending on the kind and color of your blooms.

 Design & Resin